Get in touch with your inner Picasso

 This is the most popular drawing and painting app that iPad artists swear by, and for good reason.
 It has lots of tools and capabilities that make painting easy and fun.

-There are 190 default brushes in Procreate already, but you also have the ability to customize your own brushes to suit your needs.
+There are 190 default brushes in Procreate already, but you also can customize your brushes to suit your needs.
 You can also work in layers to create complex digital art pieces.
 Once you’ve finished your piece, Procreate makes it easy to export it into multiple different formats.

 Another great feature of Procreate is that you can create animations within it.
-It’s perfect for making short animated pieces, and you have the ability to preview your work while making it.
+It’s perfect for making short animated pieces, and you can preview your work while making it.

 Also, Procreate is only $9.99.
 For a price like that, with all the professional tools included in the app, it’s definitely worth the cost.

 If you enjoy using Adobe products, the company recently released its iPad drawing app.
 With Adobe’s success in desktop art applications, they wanted to produce something that iPad users could take advantage of.

 Though Adobe also has released Illustrator and Sketch (more on these below), Fresco was created for more professional art creation akin to Procreate in features.
 One of the selling points of this app for artists is the Live brushes, which mimic the physics of traditional brushes while you’re painting.
 The brush library is also massive, with over 1,800 brushes available.

 If you’re already familiar with Adobe’s Creative Cloud, Fresco connects to this so you can save all your work and have access to add-ons.
 The cost of this app is 9.99 a month.

 Another app Adobe recently made available for the iPad is Photoshop.
 If you enjoyed using this on your desktop for drawing or image editing, you’ll find that it’s just as easy to use in a tablet format.